-Miami-Dade County Public School's Department of Food and Nutrition allows parents/guardians the convenience to pay online for their child's meals with a credit or debit card at paypams.com.
-Parents/guardians create an account in PayPams for the child, and will be able to access the following:
+Miami-Dade County Public School's Department of Food and Nutrition allows parents/guardians the convenience to pay online for their child's meals with a credit or debit

-- a, view the account balance
+- a. view the account balance

 - b. schedule automatic payments

 - c. receive low-balance e-mail reminders

 - d. view a report of daily spending and cafeteria purchases

-• Peanut Allergies
+• Peanut Allergies/Peanut-Free School

-Parents/Guardians must notify the school principal of any allergy or other medical condition their child has and request the appropriate forms for completion.
+Parents/Guardians should notify the school principal of any allergy or other medical condition their child has and request the appropriate forms for completion.